On this page:

 - Course substitutions for courses required in a program or major that are not General Education or University graduation requirements are to be approved or disapproved by the Department Chair and Dean.

 - Exemptions to the University General Education or graduation requirements shall be decided through the Academic Appeals Committee.

-Decisions of the Policy Exceptions Committee can be appealed to the Vice President of Student Services, whose decision shall be final.
+Decisions of the Policy Exceptions Committee can be appealed to the Vice President of Student Affairs, whose decision shall be final.